pwnaccelerator/pwnaccelerator.github.io/_posts/2017-04-27-signal-part3.markdown

 ### How can this be fixed?

-  - Short-term: The whole message envelopes should be integrity checked, not just the encrypted part.
+  - Short-term: The whole message envelope should be integrity checked, not just the encrypted part.
   - Long-term: The concept of last-resort prekeys should be deprecated.
 A more secure fallback mechanism for key-exhaustion is recommended.

 ### Does key rotation mitigate a message replay?